byu-oit/awslogin/README.md

 * awslogin only works with python 3.
 * Enter your [virtualenv](https://virtualenv.pypa.io/en/stable/) using python 3.
 * Install twine by running `pip install twine`
-* Send the code to pypi
 * Make sure you have a '~/.pypirc' file with the following contents
 ```
 index-servers =
     pypi